matthewjdoyle/PhD-Dungeon/README.md

 ### Core Technical Features:

 - **Zero Dependencies**: Written using only the Python standard library.
 No `curses` or external packages required, ensuring it runs out-of-the-box on Windows via `msvcrt`.
-- **Procedural Generation**: Utilizes a customized Room-and-Corridor algorithm.
+- **Procedural Generation**: Utilises a customized Room-and-Corridor algorithm.
 Each "Research Week" (level) is uniquely generated with a connected graph of nodes, ensuring every playthrough is different.
 - **Entity Component System (Simplified)**: Entities (Player, Undergrads, Supervisors) are managed through a class-based system that handles state, stats scaling, and specific AI behaviors.
 - **Autonomous NPC AI**:
-  - **Lost Undergrads**: Stochastic "Random Walk" behavior.
+  - **Lost Undergrads**: Stochastic "Random Walk" behaviour.
   - **Post-docs**: State-based "Methodical Pacing" algorithm.
   - **Supervisors**: Range-limited "A\* Pathfinding" (Greedy-style) to track and engage the player.
-- **ANSI Rendering Engine**: A custom-built rendering loop that leverages ANSI escape codes for colorized output and screen refreshing, optimized to minimize flicker in a standard terminal.
+- **ANSI Rendering Engine**: A custom-built rendering loop that leverages ANSI escape codes for colorized output and screen refreshing, optimised to minimise flicker in a standard terminal.
 - **Event Dispatcher**: A lightweight random event system that triggers mid-turn effects, affecting player state and persistence.

 ---